mike-kaufman/async-context-definition/README.md

 ## Terminology
 One of the key challenges with "asynchronous context" is the lack of agreed upon terminology and semantics.
 Let's define some:

 1.  `Execution Frame` - An `Execution Frame` is a period of program execution, defined precisely as the period of time that a special function, called a `Continuation`, is executing.
-Not all function are `Continuations` (more on that below).
 At a lower level of abstraction, you can think of an `Execution Frame` as the period of time from when specific call frame is pushed on the stack, until that call frame is unwound off of the stack.
+Not all functions are `Continuations` (more on that below).

 2.  `Continuation` - A `Continuation` is a JavaScript function created in one `Execution Frame` and passed to a host library to be invoked later.
 Upon invocation, a `Continuation` creates a new unique `Execution Frame`.
 For example, when we call `setTimeout(function c() {}, 1000)`, `setTimeout` is invoked in one `Execution Frame`, with the caller passing a `Continution` (namely `c`) as a parameter.
-When `c` is invoked after the timeout period, a new `Continuation` is created, and when `c` completes, that continuation is completed.
+When `c` is invoked after the timeout period, a new `Execution Frame` is created, and when `c` completes, that `Execution Frame` is completed.

 3.  `Continuation Point` - Functions that accept a `Continuation` as a parameter are called `Continuation Points`.  `Continuation Points` are determined by convention of the host.
 Some examples include `setTimeout` and `Promise.then`.
 Note that not all functions that take a function as a parameter are `Continuation Points` - the parameter must be invoked *asynchronously*.  i.e., functions passed as parameters and invoked in the current `Execution Frame` are not `Continuation Points`.
 For example, `Array.prototyp.forEach` is *not* considered a `Continuation Point`.

 4.  `Link Point` - A `Link Point` is point in program execution where a `Continuation Point` is invoked.
 This creates a logical "binding" between the current `Execution Frame` and the `Continuation` passed as a parmaeter.
 We call this binding the `Linking Context`.

 5.  `Ready Point` - A `Ready Point` is a point in program execution where a previously linked `Continuation` is made "ready" to execute.
-This creates a logical "binding" called the `Ready Context`, also sometimes called a `Causal Context`.
+This creates a logical "binding" between the Continuation and the current `Execution Frame`.
+This binding is called the `Ready Context` (sometimes called a `Causal Context`).
 Generally, the `Ready Point` always occurs at or after the `Link Point`.
 Promises, however, are different.
 For promises, the `Ready Point` occurs when the previous promise in the promise chain is resolved.

 ## Events